Who We Are

 JFHN Grantee St. John’s Community Improvement Corporation holds Work Start Graduation Ceremony

-On August 4, 2012 JFHN Grantee St. John’s Community Improvement Corporation held a graduation for the students who participated in its summer Work Start program.
+On the summer of 2013, JFHN Grantee St. John’s Community Improvement Corporation held a graduation for the students who participated in its summer Work Start program.
 Students ages 14-17 were paired with local employers and worked for six weeks over the summer, learning important life skills and earning a stipend for their efforts.
 At the graduation, each student spoke about what the experience meant to him or her.

 Said JFHN Committee member Amy Gage, who attended the ceremony: “I felt very privileged to witness the beautiful ceremony and hear the students describe their learning experiences this summer in the workplace.
 I was truly moved by [the student] speeches.
 The students described how they learned life skills that many of us take for granted--from learning to wake up in the morning and get somewhere in time, to learning how to respectfully address a boss or a customer.
 They described the sacrifices some of their families made for them to be out of the house for these hours this summer.
 And they also described the actual skills of the trade that they learned--from plating food at a catering business, to entertaining senior citizens at the day care center.
 [The Work Start]program makes an enormous difference in the lives of these young teens.”